GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/helm/pubsub-topic/README.md

     helm install . --set iamPolicyMember.role=roles/pubsub.viewer,iamPolicyMember.iamMember=user:name@example.com --generate-name
     ```
     Or set them both in one command.

+    Note: These will create the topic if it does not exist.

 1. Check the created helm release to verify the installation:
     ```bash
     helm list
     ```
-    Check the status of the service account resource by running:
+    Check the status of the pub/sub topic resource by running:
     ```bash
-    kubectl describe iamserviceaccount [service account name]
+    kubectl describe pubsubtopic [topic name]
     ```
+    Note: By default value of Pub/Sub topic name is ```allowed-topic```
     Check the status of the IAM Policy Member:
     ```bash
     kubectl describe iampolicymember iampolicymember-service-account